Paintings Gallery

 Trees with ruin.
 Oil on canvas.
 16″ x 20″.
 Private collection, Houston, Texas.

 “Landscape with Poplars (Afternoon at Montigny)”.
 Oil on canvas.
 Probably No. 101 in the Exhibition of Works by Chicago Artists, Art Institute of Chicago, January 21-February 26, 1905.
-Howard University.
+Possibly at Howard University.
+Reproduced (in reverse) in “William A. Harper” by Florence Lewis Bentley, January 1906, in Voice of the Negro as ” ‘Early Afternoon’, Montigny, France”.

 Untitled French landscape.
 Oil on canvas.
 16" x 20".
 National Museum of African American History & Culture Smithsonian Institution, Washington, D.C.